Horovod vs Luigi

 - Who is it best for?

-- It's best for data scientists and engineers focused on deep learning.
+- It is best for data scientists and ML engineers needing scalable distributed training solutions.

 - What is this tool?